tldr-pages/tldr/pages/common/dotnet-add-package.md

 `dotnet add package {{package}} --framework {{net7.0}}`

-- Add and specify the directory where to restore packages.
-(In `~/.nuget/packages` by default):
+- Add and specify the directory where to restore packages (`~/.nuget/packages` by default):

 `dotnet add package {{package}} --package-directory {{path/to/directory}}`